Southern Africa Safaris

 - Highlands, escarpments, and plateaus

-This ecological variety allows travellers to combine destinations without repetition, each with a distinct wildlife character and visual identity.
+This ecological variety allows journeys to combine multiple regions without repetition, each with a distinct character.

-Southern Africa safaris support a range of refined travel styles, including:
+Southern Africa supports a range of refined travel styles:

 - Fly-in safaris to remote camps